Clique immersions and independence number: The graph and its minimal cuts

 We now define a family of graphs $\{ A_\alpha \}_{\alpha\ge 2}$.
 These graphs will represent, in a simplified way, the structure that arises when trying to find the desired immersion for our theorem by induction.

 There is another auxiliary graph involved in our proof, and this is a blow-up of~$A_\alpha$.
-The function which defines this blow-up varies with the graph $G$, this blow-up being the connection between our arbitrary graph $G$ (of independence number $\alpha$) and our fixed graph $A_\alpha$.
-So it is good to think of each vertex (except $d_\alpha$) of the auxiliary graph $A_\alpha$ as representing a subsets of $V(G)$, and each edge representing a complete bipartite subgraph.
-Yet, the blow-up of $A_\alpha$ is not necessarily (isomorphic to) a subgraph of $G$.
+The function defining the blow-up varies with the graph $G$ of independence number $\alpha$ from Theorem~\ref{all}.
+So it is good to think of each vertex (except $d_\alpha$) of the auxiliary graph $A_\alpha$ as representing a subset of $V(G)$, and each edge representing a complete bipartite subgraph.
+Yet, the blow-up of $A_\alpha$ is not necessarily isomorphic to a subgraph of $G$.
 The exact relation between the blow-up of $A_\alpha$ and $G$ will be clarified later.
 For the final structural analysis however, it is easier (and sufficient) to restrict our attention to~$A_\alpha$.